JohnBennett/js_analog_clock/README.md

-# Hi.
-I made a clock. #

-> I made a widgetized, adjustable-sized analog clock, and you should probably check it out.
-Because it's awesome.
-I'm pretty stoked, because it's my code.
-Yep, every bleep and bloop is mine.

-> You should be stoked too, because, y'know, here.
-Have it.
-I request only a nod if you decide to use it.

 ### ON HOW IT'S SET UP ###

 The script creates a set of divs.
 One set is created with the numbers 1 - 12 and the other with the strong bullet-list bullet.
 The number divs are then rotated in a circle, and the dot divs are placed in a line in an angle according to the time.
 The setInterval method drives the updates to the position of the 'hands' of the clock.